-In fact, more than 80% of people living in urban areas that monitor air pollution are exposed to air quality levels that exceed the WHO limits.
-According to the latest urban air quality database, an astounding 98% of cities in low- and middle income countries with more than 100 000 inhabitants do not meet WHO air quality guidelines.
+Over 80% of people living in urban areas that monitor air pollution are exposed to air quality levels that exceed the WHO limits.
+According to the latest urban air quality database, an astounding 98% of cities in low- and middle income countries with more than 100.000 inhabitants do not meet WHO air quality guidelines.

-When it comes to our air, what goes at ground level and what goes on in the upper atmosphere are connected and should be addressed in a complementary way.
+When it comes to our air, what happens at ground level and what happens in the upper atmosphere are connected and should be addressed in a complementary way.

-As the Climate Clean Air Coalition (CCAC) has been saying for years, the work of reducing short-lived climate pollutants (SLCPs), among which the infamous PM2.5 and PM10 (organic particles, or particulate matter, as in smoke, measuring between 2.5 and 10 microns in diameter.), is complementary to the effort to reduce carbon dioxide (CO2).
+As the Climate Clean Air Coalition (CCAC) has pointed out, the work of reducing short-lived climate pollutants (SLCPs), among which the infamous PM2.5 and PM10 (organic particles, or particulate matter measuring between 2.5 and 10 microns in diameter), is complementary to the effort to reduce carbon dioxide (CO2).

 SCLP mitigation has shown to have a significant potential to reduce near-term (20-40 years) global warming.
 It also prevents millions of premature deaths from small particulate pollution.